AGES 10-12 | SATURDAY

 - A fun-filled experience!

-- Understanding of theatrical conventions: archetypes, story structure, interpreting stage directions
+- Understanding theatre conventions: story structure, dramatic forms

 - Focus and presence